GoogleChrome/CertificateTransparency/3p_libraries.md

 SCTs from logs in the v3 log list for any certificate expiring on or after 2027-07-01.

-To provide a mechanism to avoid breakage for out-of-date clients whose applications will not update before the cut-off date, Google is supplementing the existing v2 and v3 log lists served to CT libraries with two new CT log "mimics".
+As a last resort for out-of-date clients whose applications will not update before the cut-off date, Google is supplementing the existing v2 and v3 log lists served to CT libraries with two new CT log "mimics".
 These mimics will not be included in the log list used by Chrome, and these mimics do not log certificates.
 We expect to update the log lists served to CT libraries with these new mimics in the next few weeks.

 Private keys for these log mimics are available for download ([mimic1.pem](/CertificateTransparency/mimics/mimic1.pem),